 A soil test provides the best guidance for fertilizer usage.
 Without this information, a general rule would be to use three pounds of a commercial fertilizer such as 5-10-5 per 100 square feet.
 Mix the fertilizer into the soil to a depth of 6 to 8 inches.

 Most ground cover plants can be planted any time during the growing season, but either spring or fall is preferred.

 The arrangement and spacing of plants in the planting bed depends on the growth characteristics of the plant.
 Space plants so they will develop a uniformly covered area in a relatively short period of time.

 Plants that spread rapidly may be spaced much wider than slow-spreading types.
 Spacing also depends on funds available and how quickly a complete cover is wanted.
 Spacings from 1 to 2 feet apart are most frequently used.
 Table 1 suggests the area that approximately 100 plants will cover when set at various distances.
 For example, if plants are spaced 4 inches apart, 100 plants will cover about 11 square feet.
 A staggered row planting pattern usually will result in the quickest cover of the planting bed.

 Watering, weeding, mulching and feeding will be the main requirements of the new ground cover planting.
 Water during dry periods.
 An occasional thorough soil soaking is better than frequent light waterings.
 Occasional hand weeding with a minimum disturbance of the soil may be necessary.
-A one-inch mulch layer of peatmoss, compost or similar organic material will conserve soil moisture and reduce weed growth.
+A one-inch mulch layer of peatmoss, compost or similar organic material applied between plants will conserve soil moisture and reduce weed growth.
 An annual spring application of a 5-10-5 or similar analysis fertilizer at the rate of 3 pounds per 100 square feet is recommended to maintain vigorous growth.

 Bearberry (Arctostaphylos uva-ursi)